Pittsburgh synagogue shooting trial reaches final death penalty sentencing stage - KESQ

 Long outlined how Bowers’ parents were unstable and violent and that his father attempted to kill himself by jumping off a boat and years later died by shooting himself in the chest with a rifle.

-“An accumulation of negative life circumstances are likely to results in negative outcomes in adulthood, “Long said.
+“An accumulation of negative life circumstances are likely to result in negative outcomes in adulthood, “Long said.

 Bowers’ lawyer told the jury that a life sentence is much less of a factual determination, but a moral one.
 She urged the jury, “We ask each of you to look deep in your heart and conclude enough is enough.”